This Clean Eating Vegan Strawberry Mousse is made with only 3 clean ingredients and is ready in less than 10 minutes.

 I don’t know who “Dr. Oetker” is, but shame on him for misleading people to think this product is safe or healthy just because it has the name “Dr.” on the label.
 No “Dr.” in his right mind who truly has his client/customers best interest at heart would every endorse a product with this ingredient list.

-In the FoodFacts.com listing, it shows the above product as having only 2 “Weight Watchers” points.
+The above product has only 2 “Weight Watchers” points.
 This is a perfect example of why counting calories doesn’t always work.
 While this may be a good choice under the Weight Watchers program because of the low points, many people may choose to eat this product.
 But look at the ingredient list…it’s full of GMO’s, refined sugar, partially hydrogenated oils, carrageenan, artificial flavors, preservatives and two food colorings.

 When you eat real food with real ingredients that are nutrient-dense, you won’t need to eat as much to stay satisfied and won’t have to count calories and be inclined to eat foods like this just because they have “low points”.